Fabxx/XBMC360/README.md

 NOTE: I provided a pre-defined controller mapping for generic Xbox 360 controllers for windows and wine

-NOTE 2: the controller name but be Exactly the same as shown in the log, there must be no difference
+NOTE 2: the controller name must be Exactly the same as shown in the log, there must be no difference
 	in terms of Upper/lower case letters.